raulpoppiel/sugarcane-yield-prediction/README.md

 Go to folder "Colab Notebooks" in your GD to find this repo.

 ## Core Functionalities (Python Colab Scripts should be run in the sequence)
-1) **SHP_split.ipynb:** This script addresses the need to split large feature collections, containing over 1,000 polygons or field plots, into smaller collections with a fixed number of polygons.
-This helps to avoid computation issues, such as limitations on vertices, features, or memory within [Google Earth Engine (GEE)](https://earthengine.google.com/).
-The shapefile(s) containing polygons must be uploaded to GEE for their utilization in the subsequent scripts.
-2) **climatic_data_daily.ipynb:** This script facilitates the retrieval of daily climatic data essential for computing hydric balance.
+1) **climatic_data_daily.ipynb:** This script facilitates the retrieval of daily climatic data essential for computing hydric balance.
-3) **climatic_data_monthly.ipynb:** Designed to fetch monthly climatic data required for use as a yield predictor.
+2) **climatic_data_monthly.ipynb:** Designed to fetch monthly climatic data required for use as a yield predictor.
-4) **hydricBalance_data_monthly.ipynb:** Utilized to compute both daily and monthly hydric balance, serving as a critical yield predictor.
-5) **sentinel2_data_monthly.ipynb:** Specifically crafted to retrieve monthly Sentinel-2 data, a crucial element for yield prediction.
+3) **sentinel2_data_monthly.ipynb:** Specifically crafted to retrieve monthly Sentinel-2 data, a crucial element for yield prediction.
-6) **merge_data_all.ipynb:** This script merges all predictor data according to crop-season (referred to as SAFRA in Portuguese).
-7) **outliers_analysis.ipynb:** Implemented to identify and remove potential outliers in sugarcane yield by crop-season (SAFRA).
-8) **merge_safra_all.ipynb:** This script consolidates data from all crop-seasons (SAFRA) into a unified dataset.
-9) **trained_prediction_model:** This script is responsible for employing the fitted prediction model alongside the predictors derived from your polygons or field plots to generate yield predictions.
+4) **trained_prediction_model:** This script is responsible for employing the fitted prediction model alongside the predictors derived from your polygons or field plots to generate yield predictions.

 ## Data available for download
 For a reproducible example, the [`sugarcane_data`](https://github.com/raulpoppiel/sugarcane-yield-prediction/tree/main/01_SugarcaneYieldPrediction/01_input_data) file contains agronomic data with the following structure: